htcondor/htcondor/src/condor_tests/ornithology-docs/source/api/custom_plugins.rst

 =====================

 Ornithology comes with the following built in file transfer plugins.
-These plugins are readily available for jobs to use as part of the default file transfer plugin list, but can also be referred to by :doc:`predefined`.
+These plugins are part of the default configuration for all HTCondors started by Ornithology unless overridden with custom configuration making them readily available for jobs to use for file transfer.
+However, the plugins can also be referred to by their :doc:`predefined`.

 NULL Plugin
 -----------

 The NULL plugin copies all data from a file located on disk to ``/dev/null`` (or equivalent).
 This allows transferring of a file without actually copying the file elsewhere on disk.
+For input transfers the corresponding file will be created but left empty.

 The NULL plugin accepts transfers using the ``null://`` URL schema.